 Being Sandra in Spain is about what living in Spain is really like, and my personal experiences as a Writer On Spain.
 Obviously, I get to see things and go to places that others don’t, so being the generous soul that I am, I’ll share all these things with my readers.
 Feel free to invite me to anything that’s happening in your corner of Spain, and I’ll do my best to turn up and get the word out.

 International Women’s Day has been around since 1911, and in 1975 it was recognised by the United Nations as a Big Thing.
-It’s a day to celebrate the women who inspire you, and to reflect on what you have personally achieved, as someone who happens to be a woman.
+It’s a day to celebrate the women who inspire you, for me he inspiring women in my family, and to reflect on what you have personally achieved, as someone who happens to be a woman.

 Women everywhere, all through time, have tended to solve problems with compassionate emotional strength, rather than engaging in physical conflict on what is inevitably an unequal playing field.
 There have, of course, been notable exceptions, such as the Amazons – the female warriors, not the online selling site – Boudicca and Joan of Arc.
 Generally, though, women get through life on tough love tempered with tenderness, whatever the situation.